dataluscorp/browser/docs/setup/configuring_build_options.rst

    manually clobber and exiting.

 ``ac_add_options --enable-crashreporter``
-   This enables the machinery that allows Firefox to write out a `minidump <https://docs.microsoft.com/en-us/windows/desktop/Debug/minidump-files>`__ files when crashing as well as the tools to process and submit crash reports to Mozilla.
+   This enables the machinery that allows Datalus to write out a `minidump <https://docs.microsoft.com/en-us/windows/desktop/Debug/minidump-files>`__ files when crashing as well as the tools to process and submit crash reports to Mozilla.
 After enabling the crash reporter in your local